SimVascular/simvascular.github.io-archive/source/documentation/flowsolver/_solverInpGuide.md

   <td>Step Construction</td>
   <td>(0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1 0 1)</td>
   <td>(Sequence of 0 and 1)</td>
   <td>Non linear iteration sequence.
+It controls the non-linear iteration loop within the time step .
+The Navier-Stokes equations constitute a no-linear system of partial differential equations.
+Like any non-linear system, in order to find a solution for a given time step, we must undergo an iteration process to obtain a solution that reduces the residual (i.e., the error) as we iterate more and more.
 The 0 tells the solver to make a solve, the 1 to make an update of the solution.
 For example, a ten iterations solution is specified as default as a sequence of solve/update operations</td>
 </tr>
 </table>